newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Will not show up during criminal history checks

-• Will not be accessible to law enforcement unless related to a gun license application or law enforcement job
+• Will not be accessible to law enforcement unless related to a gun license application or a law enforcement job

 • Cannot be used against a person on housing, job, or student loan applications

-• Does not have to be disclosed on a school or job application
+• Does not have to be disclosed on a school or job application.

 Certain marijuana offenses (possession of up to 16 ounces or sale of up to 25 grams of marijuana) are eligible for automatic expungement by the New York courts, including: